 Over a decade since the crime, we are still seeking justice for Patrick, a man who was falsely blamed in the tragic events of his own death while Ward, his friends and the corrupt federal prosecutors have not been held accountable.

-*Current Update: View the Complaint we filed in September 2019 with the Justice Department’s Office of the Inspector General and the June 2024 response that incredibly took the Inspector General five years to produce.* The role of the Inspector General is to prevent and investigate fraud and abuse by government departments not to participate in it.
+*Current Update: View the Complaint we filed in September 2019 with the Justice Department’s Office of the Inspector General and the June 2024 response (Report of Investigation Into Allegations of Misconduct Against Then U.S. Attorney Ronald Machen) that incredibly took the Inspector General five years to produce.* The OIG report is beyond overdue, evasive, incomplete showing a lack of effort and due diligence.
+The role of the Inspector General is to prevent and investigate fraud and abuse by government departments not to participate in it.

 We present the truth about who Patrick was, what happened the night he was attacked, and the deliberate misconduct by federal prosecutors.
 We continue to fight for Patrick’s legacy so that who he really was — a dedicated son, a brother and combat soldier with his whole future before him — is remembered and he receives the justice and respect he earned.